Logan Rogerson: Career

+Following his suspension, Rogerson recorded his first assist of the season, setting up Lachlan Brook for the opening goal in a 3–1 win over Wellington Phoenix at Go Media Stadium.
+He did not score his first A-League Men goal of the campaign until Round 19, netting in a 3–0 victory over Melbourne City on 28 February.

+Rogerson scored his second league goal of the season in a 3–0 win over Adelaide United in the second leg of the semi-finals, sealing a 4–1 aggregate victory with Auckland FC's third goal in the 86th minute and sending the club to its first A-League Men Grand Final.
+Rogerson played the final 18 minutes of the 2026 A-League Men grand final after replacing Lachlan Brook, as Auckland FC defeated Sydney FC 1–0 to become the first New Zealand club to win the A-League Men Championship.

 International career

 Rogerson has represented New Zealand at U17, U23, and at full senior international level.
+He played for the New Zealand national under-17 football team at the 2015 OFC U-17 Championship.
+He has captained the New Zealand national under-23 football team.
 He was part of the New Zealand national under-23 football team that participated in the 2015 Pacific Games, which doubled as qualification for the Football at the 2016 Summer Olympics.
 It was in this tournament, against New Caledonia that he scored a hat-trick in New Zealand's 5–0 win.

 In November 2015 Rogerson made his full New Zealand debut came in a friendly against Oman, coming off the bench for the final 23 minutes in New Zealand's 1–0 win.

+Rogerson was called up to the New Zealand squad as a late injury replacement for Matthew Garbett ahead of the 2026 FIFA World Cup.
+He was called up to the squad only hours before New Zealand's opening match against Iran.